-There are quantities with the unit one, 1, i.e. ratios of two quantities of the same kind.
+There are quantities with the unit one, symbol 1, that are ratios of two quantities of the same kind.
 For example, refractive index is the ratio of two speeds, and relative permittivity is the ratio of the permittivity of a dielectric medium to that of free space.
-There are also quantities with the character of a count, for example, the number of cellular or biomolecular entities.
+There are also quantities that are a number of entities, for example, the number of cellular or biomolecular entities.
 These quantities also have the unit one.
-The unit one is by nature an element of any system of units.
+The unit one is the neutral element of any system of units.
 Quantities with the unit one can therefore be considered as traceable to the SI.
-However, when expressing the values of dimensionless quantities, the unit 1 is not written.
+However, when expressing the values of quantities with the unit one, the unit symbol 1 is not written.